blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 * the self-hosting of puppet and
 * the tech needed to get a more convenient deployment model going.

-The article after next will cover the inclusion of ops management tools, including:
+Articles thereafter will cover the inclusion of ops management tools, including:

 * [Puppet Dashboard](http://docs.puppetlabs.com/dashboard/manual/1.2/bootstrapping.html) and
 * Redmine.

-I'll do a walk-through of the puppet modules in the next article, but thereafter will tend to gloss over details and link to projects' documentation, those that warrant it.
-Anyway, that's in the future.

 Happy hacking!